Community-AI-VC/main/README.md

 ## License

-Data is MIT Licensed
+Data is MIT Licensed (see data/LICENSE.md)

 Tools are available to use as browser extensions, http api, or web apps, but are not yet open source licensed.
-Once we have some sort of community funding or support of some investors (who wish to use AI VC to bring more transparency and equitiable outcomes to their funding process.)
+Once we have some sort of community funding or support of some investors (who wish to use AI VC to bring more transparency and equitiable outcomes to their funding process) we will switch to MIT License.